VI - 1.40 - Policy on Sexual Harassment and Other Sexual Misconduct

 Persons are encouraged to report criminal concerns, including incidents of Sexual Harassment and/or Other Sexual Misconduct contained in Sections V and VI of this Policy, to the Department of Public Safety or other applicable law enforcement.
 Individuals are encouraged to immediately notify the Department of Public Safety or other applicable law enforcement to receive guidance in the preservation of evidence needed for proof of criminal assaults and the apprehension and prosecution of assailants.
 The Title IX Coordinator, at a minimum, will inform students of the option to notify law enforcement.
 If the Complainant determines that they would like to notify law enforcement of their complaint, the Title IX Coordinator will assist the Complainant with identifying and contacting the appropriate law enforcement officials.

-A criminal investigation is independent of the University’s administrative process and does not prevent an individual from proceeding with an
+A criminal investigation is independent of the University’s administrative process and does not prevent an individual from proceeding with an administrative complaint of Sexual Harassment and/or Other Sexual Misconduct, as provided in this policy.
+Once in receipt of a complaint of sexual harassment or other sexual misconduct, the Department of Public Safety will

-administrative complaint of Sexual Harassment and/or Other Sexual Misconduct, as provided in this Policy.
-Once in receipt of a complaint of Sexual Harassment or Other Sexual Misconduct, the Department of Public Safety will inform the individual of their right to bring a complaint under the University’s administrative process as described within this Policy.
-Because legal standards for determining a violation of this Policy differ for criminal and administrative violations, the outcome of the criminal investigative process is not determinative of whether there is a violation of this Policy.
+inform the individual of their right to bring a complaint under the University’s administrative process as described within this policy.
+Because legal standards for determining a violation of this policy differ for criminal and administrative violations, the outcome of the criminal investigative process is not determinative of whether there is a violation of this policy.
 The University will not wait until the conclusion of any criminal investigation to proceed with an administrative investigation, although there may be a temporary delay in concluding an investigation during an ongoing criminal process.

 E. Amnesty for Alcohol and Drug Violations

-The University’s utmost concern is the health and safety of its community and it recognizes that Parties under the influence of drugs/alcohol may be reluctant to seek assistance at the time of an incident due to threat of disciplinary sanction for violation of the Code of Student Conduct.
-Complainants may be entitled to amnesty for alcohol or drug use related to Sexual Misconduct.
-The University will not pursue student conduct action (except for a mandatory intervention for substance abuse) for a violation of Student Substance Abuse Policy by a student who reports Sexual Misconduct to the University or law enforcement or participates as a witness in a Sexual Misconduct matter if the University determines that (1) the violation occurred during or near the time of the alleged Sexual Misconduct; (2) the student made the report of Sexual Misconduct, or is participating in an investigation as a witness in good faith; and (3) the violation was not an act that was reasonably likely to place the health or safety of another individual at risk.
+The University will not pursue student conduct action (except for a mandatory intervention for substance abuse) for a violation of Student Substance Abuse policy by a student who reports sexual harassment and/or sexual misconduct to the University or law enforcement or participates as a party/witness in a sexual harassment or other sexual misconduct matter if the University determines that (1) the violation occurred during or near the time of the alleged sexual harassment and/or sexual misconduct; (2) the student made the report of sexual harassment and/or sexual misconduct, or is participating in an investigation as a witness in good faith; and (3) the violation was not an act that was reasonably likely to place the health or safety of another individual at risk.

 F. Rights of Complainants